Jonatan Martin Rodriguez

 2020 Curator for the Shewanella spp.
 MLST database available at PubMLST https://pubmlst.org/shewanella/

-2017 Guest Editor for the journal Current Topics in Medicinal Chemistry, special issue on ‘Recent advances in anti-biofilm strategies’.
+2017 Guest Editor for Current Topics in Medicinal Chemistry, special issue on ‘Recent advances in anti-biofilm strategies’.

 Review board member of Frontiers in Cellular and Infection Microbiology and Microorganisms.